 Hengistbury Head Visitor Centre

-Hengistbury Head Visitor Centre is open 10-5pm daily (except Christmas Day) and is free to visit.
+Hengistbury Head Visitor Centre is open 10-4pm daily (except Christmas Day) in the winter and 10-5pm in the summer, and is free to visit.

 The old thatched barn has been converted to house displays of the internationally important archaeology, geology and ecology found at this unique Nature Reserve.